a0rana/UserAccountService/README.md

    Pagination is supported for this endpoint using limit and afterid params:
    Request URI will look like: /transactions?limit=2&afterid=1 Above request will provide 2 JSON objects on each call, with tranid > 1.
 It's the responsibility of the caller to keep track of last tranid sent to the server for paginating the results.
    ``By using pagination and caching together we will be able to reduce load on the database server.
 We are also invalidating the cache when any credit or debit is posted for a user, so that we can fetch latest user activities.

+**SQL Database used:** PostgreSQL 13.1

+SQL script to create datbase objects included in "./postgresql/useraccount.sql"
+Tables:
+1. tbl_Users: Containing information of the user, userid is of type uuid.
+2. tbl_UserCredits: Holds user credit info, stores updated credits after the debit transaction has been executed.
+3. tbl_Activity: Contains history of user credits and debits.

 **Assumption/Limitation(s):**
 1. REST/JSON API